DS Duby is an avid traveler and writer with a keen interest in horror and urban legends.

 Nearly everyone knows Texas and Mexico's legend of the chupacabra, a hairless beast with huge fangs that sucks the blood from goats, chickens, and the occasional small child.
 The story has been told throughout those areas for many years and is very well known.
 What isn't so well known is San Diego's legend of the chulapa monster.

 The history of the chulapa dates back several decades.
-Even though there are very few witnesses who claim to have actually seen the creature many have claimed to here it's cry in the dead of night.
+Even though there are very few witnesses who claim to have actually seen the creature many have claimed to hear its cry in the dead of night.
 One version of the legend claims the beast feeds on the weak and weary such as small children and the homeless people who are unfortunate enough to bed down in the vicinity of the chulapa.

-In the past, the few who have claimed to bare witness to the monster describe it in much the same way as the chupacabra, almost completely hairless, large fangs, long legs in the back a short legs in the front.
+In the past, the few who have claimed to bear witness to the monster describe it in much the same way as the chupacabra, almost completely hairless, with large fangs, long legs in the back a short legs in the front.
 Many locals seem to think it may be a pack animal rather than an individual anomaly and that perhaps they drag their victim back to their lair, possibly explaining why little evidence is ever found concerning the missing people.

 Giant Squid: Coastal Area of San Diego, CA

 Giant squid (often called jumbo flying squid) sounds like a monster straight out of a cheesy horror movie or comic book, but this particular creature is very real.
 The jumbo squids are five-feet long with razor-sharp beaks and vicious lobed tentacles.
 The squids are generally found off the coasts of Mexico and are referred to as Red Devils.

 The beast is carnivorous, weighs in around 100 pounds, travels in packs with up to 1200 members, and is known to attack divers.
 A few years ago divers started to spot the beasts hunting and feeding in the San Diego area.
-Before many of the divers knew what was happening the giant squid began lashing them with their long tentacles.
+Before many of the divers knew what was happening the giant squid began lashing them with its long tentacles.